 10.Anti-Matter_WIP_1.jpg

 Tan received her MFA with Tromsø Academy of Contemporary Art at UiT The Arctic University of Norway.
-She has been awarded the Kunstnerstipend scholarship and Statens utstillingsstipend grant (2017), as well as artist residencies with Cité Internationale des Arts, Paris (2024) and The Arctic Circle Residency (2011).
-Her solo presentations include at Esplanade – Theatres on the Bay, Singapore (2023), Østfold Kunstsenter, Norway (2018), Art Basel Hong Kong (2017), and Inside-Out Art Museum, Beijing (2014).
+She has been awarded the Kunstnerstipend scholarship and Statens utstillingsstipend grant (2017), Norway, as well as artist residencies with Cité Internationale des Arts artist-in-residence, Paris, France (2024), The Arctic Circle Residency (2011), Vermont Studio Center, Vermont, USA (2008) and Fiskars Village, Finland (2007).
+She has exhibited widely both locally and internationally.
+Selected solo presentations include at Esplanade – Theatres on the Bay, Singapore (2023), Østfold Kunstsenter, Norway (2018), Art Basel Hong Kong (2017), and Inside-Out Art Museum, Beijing (2014).
 She has been featured in international group exhibitions in New York, Norway, Finland, Iceland, and China.
-Her works can be found in the permanent collection of the Singapore Art Museum.
-She lives and works in Singapore.
+Her works can be found in the permanent collection of the Singapore Art Museum, as well as numerous other public and private collections.
+Upcoming commissions include a public artwork commissioned by the Land Transport Authority of Singapore, and an experiential new media installation commissioned by the National Gallery Singapore for the Children's Biennale 2025.
 She is represented by FOST Gallery (Singapore) and Sapar Contemporary (New York).